 DHA continues to support your baby’s brain development after birth when it’s passed on through your breast milk5.

-Experts have reviewed the evidence relating to LCPs in pregnancy and found that mums who took extra DHA in the latter half of pregnancy reduced their risk of preterm delivery and increased the birthweight of their babies6,7.
+Experts have reviewed the evidence relating to LCPs in pregnancy and found that mums who took extra DHA in the latter half of pregnancy reduced their risk of preterm delivery and increased the

 Good fat facts

 It’s important to make sure your balanced diet includes good sources of LCPs, particularly DHA, while you’re pregnant and once your baby is born, too.

 Experts recommend including an extra daily dose of 100-200mg DHA during pregnancy and lactation8.
 However, food sources of DHA are limited to oily fish, fish oils and offal, some of which are on the list of foods to avoid or limit during pregnancy, particularly liver.

 For a healthy intake of LCPs including DHA, aim to eat 1–2 portions of oily fish, such as mackerel, sardines, fresh tuna and salmon, per week.
 Avoid eating more than this due to the levels of pollutants and mercury they may contain.